 But to this rebuttal I’d have to say, “Hold on to your hanky for a minute.”
 First of all, he just said prophesying is greater, so why aren’t you telling people they need to prophesy as evidence of the Spirit rather than speak in tongues?

 Second, if we are keeping the gift of tongues in context, why would Paul say this to people who all spoke the same language?
 I’ll tell you: Because the evangelistic gift of tongues is amazing!
 If each one of them were traveling to different areas, spreading the gospel by way of tongues, “That’s awesome!”
 Paul is saying.
 “Tongues is great!”

-New covenant prophesy is not future-telling.
+New Covenant prophesying is not future-telling.
 It’s not someone standing up on stage, scanning the crowd, pointing to someone then saying, “In six years, you’ll have four kids, live in Vermont, and have a homeless shelter ministry.”
 No way.

 On this side of the Cross, because God’s Spirit lives in us He speaks to us directly.
 We don’t need a self-proclaimed, or a momma-proclaimed prophet “reading” our future.
 How off course can we possibly get?!
 No wonder people think we are weirdos!
-New covenant prophecy is about edification, which is building people up.
-That’s why Paul said prophesy is greater “so that the church may be edified” (see 1 Corinthians 14:5).
+New Covenant prophesying is about edification, which is building people up.
+That’s why Paul said prophesying is greater “so that the church may be edified” (see 1 Corinthians 14:5).

 Edify means encourage, counsel, guide, instruct, and exhort!
 It means to spur one another on toward love and good deeds!
 (See Hebrews 10:24).
 Like some of today’s churches, even back then, the gift of tongues was being abused to make the speaker look better than others–more “holy.”